offlinesec/offlinesec-client/README.md

 The report will be automatically downloaded in few seconds.
 5. Find your report in Downloads folder.
 Enjoy.

+## Technical support
+The technical support is also possible.
+Few options are available:
+1. Only software
+2. Software + Customisation + Limited expert support
+3. Software + Customization + Expert support

+Please reach out to us by email: info@offlinesec.com

+## Professional Services
+We can help you perform independent SAP security assessment / SAP Penetration Testing The assessment includes the following checks:
+* Missed Security Notes
+* Insecure RFC connections
+* System hardening (baseline checks)
+* Critical authorisations
+* Insecure ICF services

+The analysis duration is 24 hours for each SAP landscape (dev, qa, prod).
+So this means that the price will be significantly lower than others.

+Advantages of our approach:
+* Partially automated (we won't miss anything)
+* Expert included (to prioritize and remove false positives)
+* Quick start.
+Access to the SAP systems - not needed
+* Full control over the data sent
+* No installation required on ABAP
+* High Speed.
+24h per entire SAP landscape

+Please reach out to us by email: info@offlinesec.com

 ## Use Cases
 ### Missed SAP Security Notes (Unpatched SAP security vulnerabilities)
 Installing security patches on the SAP platform is critical for ensuring the integrity, confidentiality, and availability of your SAP environment.
 Here are the main reasons why security patches are essential for SAP systems: